SkewedAspect/precursors-server/Readme.md

 # Building and Running

-If you just want a quick and dirty start up:

-    ./devboot
+## For development
+If you're just doing everyday development:

+    make devrel
+	./devrel start

-This will do a build and create a development enviroment, and start the server running detached from your terminal.
+This will build the project, create a development release, and start the server running detached from your terminal; you may then run `./devrel attach` to attach to the running server.
+Alternatively, you can run `./devrel console` to start the server and keep it attached to your terminal.

+After running `make devrel` for the first time, you should be able to simply run `make` after making code changes; regenerating the dev release is not necessary.

+## For production
-For a production build and run:
+For a production release, run:

-    ./buildcerts
     make rel
     ./rel/precursors_server/bin/precursors_server start